-In the article Blue Screen Error during Windows 10 Upgrade we have said Only the basic files and drivers necessary to run Windows will be started if we boot computer in Safe Mode.
+In the article Blue Screen Error during Windows 10 Upgrade we have said only the basic files and drivers necessary to run Windows will be started if we boot computer in Safe Mode.

-Boot computer and press F8 to get the advanced boot options.
+- Boot computer and press F8 to get the advanced boot options.

-Highlight “Safe Mode” and click on Enter key.
+- Highlight Safe Mode and click on Enter key.

 Cause 1: made incorrect system settings.

-Cause 4: virus or malware attacks the computer.
+Cause 5: virus or malware attacks the computer.

-Boot the computer with the “Last Known Good Configuration” option.
+Attempt 1: Boot the computer with the “Last Known Good Configuration” option.

 Every time you turn your computer off and Windows shuts down successfully, important system settings are saved in the registry.
 If a problem occurs, you can restart your computer using those settings.”

 That is to say starting computer via this option will restore computer to the last state when it can boot successfully.

-Steps to access this option:
+Steps to access Last Known Good Configuration:

-1.Start computer and press on F8 before Windows is loaded.
+- Start computer and press on F8 before Windows is loaded.

-2.Highlight the option “Last Known Good Configuration” by using arrows “↑” and “↓” on keyboard.
+- Highlight the option Last Known Good Configuration by using arrows “↑” and “↓” on keyboard.

 After that, wait and see whether Windows can start successfully.
 If it boots as usual, the BKSOD error has been fixed.
-If not, think about what operations you did prior to this error, and then undo the operation in Safe Mode.
+If not, think about what operations you did before this error, and then undo the operation in Safe Mode.
 However, if you can’t remember, you may need to perform more operations.

-Update Display Card Driver
+Attempt 2: Update Display Card Driver

 1. Start computer and click F8 to get the Advanced Boot Options screen.

 2. Highlight Safe Mode with Networking since the update needs network.

-- locate and double click the “Display Adapter” to show the device, right click the device, choose “Update Driver Software…”, and finally do operations by following instructions.
+- locate and double-click the Display Adapter to show the device, right-click the device, choose Update Driver Software…, and finally do operations by following instructions.
 Of course, you can also download the newest graphic card driver from your manufacturer’s website for the update.

-Uninstall Newly Installed Windows Updates
+Attempt 3: Uninstall Newly Installed Windows Updates

-Uninstall Newly Installed Programs
+Attempt 4: Uninstall Newly Installed Programs

 Boot computer from Safe Mode, and then uninstall newly installed applications or programs.